GustafEnebog/CODE-project-1/README.md

 + [Balsamiq:](https://balsamiq.com/) Super nice program for creating wireframe drafts of the website.
 + [Fontpair:](Fontpair.co) was used to test combinations of fonts.
 + [Krita:](https://krita.org/en/) Used for creating, editing and re-sizing images (bitmap art).
-+ [Clip Studio Paint:](https://www.clipstudio.net/en/) Used for creating and editing vectorgraphics-art such as the Enebog-logo.
++ [Clip Studio Paint:](https://www.clipstudio.net/en/) Used for creating and editing vectorgraphics (as well as bitmap-art) such as the Enebog-logo.
 + [Am I Responsive:](http://ami.responsivedesign.is) Checking the responsiveness and generating the image in the beginning of this document showing my website on different devices/screensizes.
 + [GitPod](https://www.gitpod.io/) GitPod has been used as a cloud based IDE from which code was commited and pushed to GitHub.
 + [GitHub:](https://github.com/) GitHub is used to store the code that has been pushed from GitPod.